Matanmoshes/Knowledge-Base/Docker/Deep Overview Java Application Deployment From Source Code to Deployment.md

 CMD ["catalina.sh", "run"]
 ```

-- **FROM tomcat:9.0.76-jdk11-openjdk AS runtime:** This line uses a Docker image that contains the Tomcat web server and OpenJDK 11.
+- **FROM tomcat:10.1.28-jdk11-temurin AS runtime**: This uses a Docker image that contains the Tomcat web server and JDK 11.

-- **WORKDIR /usr/local/tomcat/webapps/:** Sets the working directory to Tomcat's `webapps` directory, where web applications are deployed.
+- **WORKDIR /usr/local/tomcat/webapps/**: Sets the working directory to Tomcat's `webapps` directory, where web applications are deployed.

-- **COPY --from=build /app/target/your-app-name.jar ./ROOT.war:** Copies the JAR file generated in the build stage and renames it to `ROOT.war`.
+- **COPY --from=build /app/target/*.jar ./ROOT.war**: Copies the JAR file generated in the build stage and renames it to `ROOT.war`.
 In Tomcat, a `ROOT.war` file is deployed as the default web application.

-- **EXPOSE 8080:** Exposes port 8080, which is the default HTTP port for Tomcat.
+- **EXPOSE 8080**: Exposes port 8080, which is the default HTTP port for Tomcat.

-- **CMD ["catalina.sh", "run"]:** This command starts the Tomcat server.
+- **CMD ["catalina.sh", "run"]**: This command starts the Tomcat server using the `catalina.sh` script.

+---
+## 6. **Understanding `catalina.sh`**

+The `catalina.sh` script is a key component of Apache Tomcat.
+It is used to start, stop, and manage the Tomcat server.
+When you run `catalina.sh run`, it starts Tomcat in the foreground, meaning the server will continue to run and log messages directly to the console.
+This is useful in Docker environments where the container needs to stay alive and provide logs for monitoring.

+- **Starting Tomcat (`run`)**: When you use `catalina.sh run`, it starts Tomcat in the foreground, making it suitable for Docker containers that need to keep running.

+- **Other Commands**:
+  - `start`: Starts Tomcat as a background process.
+  - `stop`: Stops the Tomcat server.
+  - `restart`: Restarts Tomcat.

+---
-### 6. **How the Java Application Runs**
+## 7. **How the Java Application Runs**

-Once the Docker container is started, Tomcat will automatically deploy the `ROOT.war` file.
+Once the Docker container is started, Tomcat automatically deploys the `ROOT.war` file.
 Here’s how the process works:

-1. **Tomcat Deployment:** Tomcat monitors its `webapps` directory for any WAR files.
+1. **Tomcat Deployment**: Tomcat monitors its `webapps` directory for any WAR files.
 When it finds `ROOT.war`, it unpacks it and loads the application.
-2. **Execution:** Tomcat then executes the Java application.
+2. **Execution**: Tomcat then executes the Java application.
 When a user accesses the Tomcat server (e.g., via `http://localhost:8080`), Tomcat runs the `main` method in `HelloWorld.java`.
-3. **Output:** The application prints the current local time and the greeting message to the console.
+3. **Output**: The application prints the current local time and the greeting message to the console.

+---
-### Summary
+## Summary

-- **Source Code:** Your `.java` files define the logic of your application.
+- **Source Code**: Your `.java` files define the logic of your application.
-- **Compilation:** Maven compiles these files into `.class` files (bytecode).
+- **Compilation**: Maven compiles these files into `.class` files (bytecode).
-- **Packaging:** Maven then packages these `.class` files into a JAR file.
+- **Packaging**: Maven then packages these `.class` files into a JAR file.
-- **Deployment:** The Dockerfile builds this JAR file and deploys it to Tomcat, which serves the application.
+- **Deployment**: The Dockerfile builds this JAR file and deploys it to Tomcat, which serves the application.

-This process transforms your human-readable Java source code into a binary JAR file, which is then deployed on a server to be executed by the JVM.
+- **Tomcat and `catalina.sh`**: The `catalina.sh` script starts the Tomcat server and keeps it running in the foreground within the Docker container.